nmandery/h3ronpy/README.md

 ### via PyPI

-Currently only `manylinux_2_24` wheels and the source distribution is pushed to PyPi.
-Support for other platforms is [planned](https://github.com/nmandery/h3ron/issues/18) - PRs are welcome.

-To install the `manylinux_2_24` wheels, a fairly recent version of `pip` is required.
+Regarding linux: to install the `manylinux_2_24` wheels, a fairly recent version of `pip` is required.
 So in case `pip` only finds the source distribution, upgrade `pip` using

 ```
 pip install --upgrade pip